middle-ages/effect-ts-laws/README.md

   * [ ] Order laws should check opposite of `orderConsistency`: `≠ ⇒ ≥ ≠ ≤`.

 * Harness
-  * [ ] Make it easier to test datatypes with multiple instances for same typeclass, for example `Option` and all its `Monoid`s.
+  * [x] Make it easier to test datatypes with multiple instances for same typeclass, for example `Boolean` and all its `Monoid`s.
-  * [ ] Typeclass tests should not be all building the same helpers.
+  * [x] Typeclass tests should not be all building the same helpers.
 They should be provided by the harness.
 * Composition
   * [ ] Test composition flipped.